susanna00/robo_advisor_1/README.md

 cd ~/Desktop/robo_advisor_1
 ```

-As previously pointed out in the prerequisite, you need to create and activate a new virtual environment, called "shopping-env":
+As previously pointed out in the prerequisite, you need to create and activate a new virtual environment, called "stock-env":

 ```
 conda create -n stock-env python=3.8